 It is the responsibility of the agency to administer leave without pay in a manner that is equitable to all of its employees.
-Actions must be reflected in the system of record (for example, in the HR/Payroll system as of 2024), including the letter or other communication to the employee and any other documentation, attached to the action.

 § 4.4.
 Extended Illness

 Advisory Note: When an employee has a personal illness, the agency must consider the following: